-Cleaning bronze facades and architectural features needs an expert team because it is a reactive material.
-Commercial cleaning products and abrasive cleaning can ruin your bronze.
+Cleaning bronze facades and architectural features needs an expert team because bronze is a reactive material.
+Commercial cleaning products, abrasives and heavy-handed work can ruin your bronze.

 Bronze facades and architectural features should be a thing of great beauty and we can help you keep them that way.